verus-lang/verus-analyzer/README.md

 - This is currently experimental and subject to change.
 - It is intended to be used only for Verus code.
 (For Rust code, you can use the original binary by opening the project without the `.code-workspace` file, which is just using "open folder" in VS Code)
 - Multiple features of rust-analyzer might be broken or missing.
+- Syntax might not be updated to the latest version of Verus.
 <!-- - An issue was reported while compiling this custom rust-analyzer on Apple Silicon Mac.
 As a temporary measure, running `rustup target add x86_64-apple-darwin` might help bypass the problem. -->

+#### Misc
+- `rust-analyzer: Clear flycheck diagnostics` command can be used to clear the error messages in VS Code
+- Setting `"rust-analyzer.diagnostics.disabled": ["syntax-error"]` in the workspace setting can disable the syntax error messages in VS Code